hiteshd/Android-Rootkit/README.md

   -- Fix entry in utrelease.h
   -- Fix entry in kernel.release
   -- DO NOT 'make' the kernel source tree after you do this
+* Edit the makefile to suit your paths for the NDK and the kernel source tree for your Android Operating system
+* The rootkit compiles as a kernel object and needs to be run on the phone.
+		# insmod sys_call_table.ko
+  		# ./sys_call_table_inst
+* Use `dmesg` to debug